 Public API Changes

 The following API changes in the new version are also worth noting:

-Aspose.ThreeD.GlobalTransform class has been added.
+- Aspose.ThreeD.GlobalTransform class has been added.
 The GlobalTransform class provides exactly the same interface like Transform but all its properties are read-only.
-It is useful for the global transform purposes.
+It is useful for global transform purposes.

-The GlobalTransform member is added to Aspose.ThreeD.Node class.
-It allows to access the node’s global transform.
+- The GlobalTransform member is added to Aspose.ThreeD.Node class.
+It allows accessing the node’s global transform.